davidclough/node/_documents/javascript-guide/javascript-guide.md

   2. functions that are not methods of objects
   3. the functions could have been declared using function syntax or expression syntax

-Note that even if an "ordinary function" is nested within a constructor function or a method function `this` will still point to the global object - don't be fooled into thinking it will point to the object the out constructor or method was for.
+Note that even if an "ordinary function" is nested within a constructor function or a method function `this` will still point to the global object - don't be fooled into thinking it will point to the same object that the constructor or method was pointing to.

 If you use `strict mode` then, for the above situations, `this` will be `undefined` to prevent inadvertent modifications to the global object.